MercersKitchen/Music-Player-20250131-P2-github.io/Lesson Prototyping/MercersLessons/ImageAspectRatio/ReadMe Algorithm.txt

+Work through Cousins Example?: fit you into a DIV
+- ID imageWidth & imageHeight
+  Note: divWidth & divHeight already identified in rect(DIV)
+- Calculate Ratio: declare >1 ( or <1 )
+  float imageAspectRatio ( w > h ) ? w/h : h/w ;
+- ID imageLandscape or portrait using ternary structure (true and false) Boolean image Landscape ( w > h ) ? true : false ;
+- ID DIV structure using ternary structure
+  Boolean divLandscape ( w > h ) ? true : false ;
+- Compare two rectangle geometries
+  Same: pick width, calculate height
+  Different
+    - Landscape: pick width, calculate height
+    - Portrait: pick height, calculate width
+- Compare imageWidth to divWidth (or imageHeight to divHeight): is this bigger or smaller Do we mutliply or divide (also depends on ratio we are using, easier to declare which ratio we are using)
+- Calculate missing dimension

+---

 Given and image of width & height, put it into a DIV and maintain aspect ratio.
 - The DIVision will not have the same width & height as the image.
 - The computer knows the width and height of the image